Ithaca College: Intramurals

 Along with Intercollegiate athletics, Ithaca College has a large intramural sport program.
-This extracurricular program serves approximately 25% of the undergraduate population yearly.
-Fourteen traditional team activities are offered throughout the year and include basketball, flag football, kickball, soccer, softball, ultimate frisbee, ski racing, and volleyball.
+The extracurricular program serves approximately 25% of the undergraduate population yearly.
+Among the 14 traditional team activities offered throughout the year are basketball, flag football, kickball, soccer, softball, ultimate (ultimate frisbee), ski racing, and volleyball.

-For most activities, divisions are offered for men's, women's, and co-recreational teams.
+For most activities there are divisions with men's, women's, and co-recreational teams.
 Throughout the year usually two or more activities run concurrently and participants are able to play on a single sex team and co-recreational team for each activity.